SENIOR AE · AWS STOCKHOLM · NORDICS & EMEA EST. 2020

 04 Selected Engagements.

 05 Case Studies.
-Deep reads
+5 deep reads

-1. Nordic telematics · 18 months
+2. Nordic telematics · 18 months ·Senior PS Consultant, tech lead

 Serverless IoT at 200K messages per second, for 1.6M vehicles